pact-foundation/docs.pact.io/website/blog/2023-09-21-pact-open-source-update-sept-2023.md

 We were meant to have done some rust stuff, but we've been too busy laughing at this [interview with a senior rust developer](https://youtu.be/TGfQu0bQTKc?si=fCdo094aDOupnjrH)

-but seriously though, what's been happening?
+But seriously though, what's been happening?

 - [fix: Allow matching string values using content type matching rule](https://github.com/pact-foundation/pact-reference/pull/319)
 - [chore: renable aarch64-unknown-linux-gnu](https://github.com/pact-foundation/pact-reference/pull/321)